shrinehub-keeper/mobius-dino/README.md

 # Mobius-dino

-Mobius-dino is a Chrome dino clone **but** the sprites are swapped for Sonic sprites *AND* it is only intended for use in The MobiusOS installer as a replacement for `slideshow` in calamares.
+Mobius-dino is a Chrome dino clone **but** the sprites are swapped for Sonic sprites *AND* it is intended for use in MobiusOS as a cool offline game for KDE's webpage widget.
+But you can just clone the repo and run `index.html` from a browser, or `python3 -m http.server 8000` and `http://localhost:8000`.

-## Btw

-You can just run this by cloning the repo, hosting a web server (with either `python3 -m http.server 8000` or `npx serve .`) and go to `http://localhost:8000` in your browser.